 4.9 Overdose

-Doses of 500, 750, 1,000, and 1,250 mg/m2 (total dose per cycle over 5 days) have been evaluated clinically in patients.
+Doses of 500, 750, 1 000, and 1 250 mg/m2 (total dose per cycle over 5 days) have been evaluated clinically in patients.
 Dose-limiting toxicity was haematological and was reported with any dose but is expected to be more severe at higher doses.
-An overdose of 10,000 mg (total dose in a single cycle, over 5 days) was taken by one patient and the adverse reactions reported were pancytopenia, pyrexia, multi-organ failure and death.
+An overdose of 10 000 mg (total dose in a single cycle, over 5 days) was taken by one patient and the adverse reactions reported were pancytopenia, pyrexia, multi-organ failure and death.
 There are reports of patients who have taken the recommended dose for more than 5 days of treatment (up to 64 days) with adverse events reported including bone marrow suppression, with or without infection, in some cases severe and prolonged and resulting in death.
 In the event of an overdose, haematological evaluation is needed.
 Supportive measures should be provided as necessary.

 5. Pharmacological properties